 In 2011, the Center began focusing on parent engagement, education, and support by offering parenting courses and mentoring services throughout the community.

-In 2013, the Sisters of Charity Foundation transferred the management and operations of the SPARK kindergarten readiness program to the Center.
+In 2013, the Sisters of Charity Foundation transferred management and operation of the SPARK kindergarten readiness program to the Center.

 In 2014, the Ohio Division of Child Support partnered with the Center to provide parenting education for non-custodial fathers who fell behind on their child support.